pyscaffold/pyscaffold/docs/faq.rst

    you are thus not testing the installation of your package but the local package directly.
 Eventually, this always leads to huge confusion (*"But the unit tests ran perfectly on my machine!"*).

+   Moreover, having a dedicated ``src`` directory to store the package files, makes it easy to comply with recent standards in the Python community (for example `PEP 420`_).

+   Please notice that PyScaffold assumes all the files inside ``src`` are meant to be part of the package.
+   So if you are looking for a place to other kinds of files, like examples, you might consider using the ``docs`` folder or create your own folder at the root level.

 |

 4. **Can I use PyScaffold ≥ 3 to develop a Python package that is Python 2 & 3 compatible?**